crowdrec/idomaar/usage-http.md

     return app.make_response(json.dumps(resp))
 ```

-Note that the response sent by the server *must* follow the structure described in the above sample source code.
+Note that the response `resp` sent by the server *must* follow the structure described in the above sample source code.

 This file implements all the methods required to interact with the orchestrator (see [Idomaar architecture](https://github.com/crowdrec/idomaar/wiki/Idomaar-architecture)); all requests are sent using POST method and the Python server listens to Idomaar's specific paths over POST method.
 In particular, the training phase is here skipped because you can train your model in a previous moment.
 If you want Idomaar to control your model training, you have to properly edit the `train()` method (see [Idomaar evaluation process](https://github.com/crowdrec/idomaar/wiki/Idomaar-evaluation-process) for details).